-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can ask us to reconsider this decision by calling 1-888-341-1507 between 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 1-866-632-0060 between 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?